 For skin diseases, it’s important to see a doctor as early as possible to prevent permanent damage to your skin.

 Healthy skin will help you look your best and feel good about how you look.
 Start healthy habits now while you are young—they will help you keep your skin healthy for the rest of your life.

 Acne (AK-nee).
-Acne is a disorder caused by the action of hormones and other substances on the skin’s oil glands (sebaceous glands) and hair follicles.
-This can lead to plugged pores and outbreaks of lesions commonly called pimples or zits.
-Acne lesions usually occur on the face, neck, back, chest, and shoulders.
+Acne is a disorder caused by P. acne bacteria on the skin.
+Commonly called pimples or zits, acne usually occurs on the face, neck, back, chest, and shoulders.

 Capillaries (CAP-uh-ler-ees).
 The smallest blood vessels in your body.
 They branch through body tissues to deliver oxygen and nutrients and carry away waste products.
 Your body exchanges nutrients and fluids through the walls of these tiny blood vessels.

 Dehydration (dee-hahy-DREY-shun).
 A condition that occurs when you lose more fluids than you take in.
 Your body is about two-thirds water.
 When you get dehydrated, it means the amount of water in your body has dropped below the level needed for normal body function.

 Dermatologist (dur-muh-TOL-uh-jist).
 A doctor who specializes in the treatment of diseases of the skin.

 Follicle (FALL-lick-el).
 The opening in the skin where the hair grows out.
 This opening also allows oil and dead skin cells to rise from under the skin to reach the surface where they can be washed away.